FullStackS-GmbH/terraform-workshop/Grundlagen/README.md

 ## Terraform?
 What's this sorcery?
 TODO: => Paar sätze.
 Nicht zu viel text

-* Was ist terraform
+* What is terraform?
-    * HCL (Hashicorp Configuration Language)
+    * Terraform is an open source "Infrastructure as Code" tool.
+It enables developers to use the Hashi Corp Configuration Language to describe the desired end-state cloud or on-promises infrastructure for running an application.
-    * Single binary
+    * Single binary?
-    * erweiterbar durch Provider
+    * Terraform can be expanded throughout providers.
+A provider represents an integration that is responsible for understanding API interactions with the underlying infrastructure.

-* Wie machen wir es in dem workshop:
+* What are we doing in this workshop?
-    * Terraform code in GitHup
+    * We will show and explain you some sample code through GitHub.
-    * Terraform execute auf eigenem Comupter
+    * We will also make some practice examples where you can execute a terraform file on your own device.
-    * Terraform states lokal
+    * Terraform states local?

-* Ausblick auf möglichkeiten:
+* What are the opportunities u get from using Terraform?
-    * Terrafrom im Team mit Terraform Enterprise
+    * Terraform can also be used in a team with the Terraform Enterprice version.

 ## Let's do some magic